malfattti/garden/The Craft of Research.md

 	- make a list of interests that you would like to explore
 	- choose one or two by:
 		- skimming the subheadings of your topic in general guides/reference books
-		- look for online encyclope
+		- look for online encyclopedias or other reputed online references and check out the bibliography at the end of the entry for your general topic